LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

-We ended up the previous lesson with returning a **huge** JSON from the property search results.
+We ended up the previous lesson by returning a **huge** JSON from the property search results.
 Let's spend this lesson optimizing it and showing only the data that we **really** need to return.

 ---

 ## Goals of This Lesson

 - Transform the returned data using Eloquent API Resources
-- Create Accessors to show Address and Beds list in a human-friendly way
+- Create Accessors to show Addresses and Beds list in a human-friendly way
 - Fix search results order/limit: showing only ONE apartment per property

 By the end of this lesson, we will have this nice JSON structure in search results: